publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch129/schI/dB/ptI/m__us_usc_t42_s12523.md

             (E) establishing effective outreach and dissemination of information to ensure the broadest possible involvement of community-based entities with demonstrated effectiveness in working with school-age youth in their communities; and

-            (F) establishing effective outreach and dissemination of information to ensure the broadest possible participation of schools throughout the State, throughout the territory, or serving the Indian tribe involved with particular attention to schools not making adequate yearly progress for two or more consecutive years under [section 6311 of title 20][/us/usc/t20/s6311];
+            (F) establishing effective outreach and dissemination of information to ensure the broadest possible participation of schools throughout the State, throughout the territory, or serving the Indian tribe involved with particular attention to schools implementing comprehensive support and improvement activities or targeted support and improvement activities under [section 6311(d) of title 20][/us/usc/t20/s6311/d];

         (2)